ernie4chan/vim_dotfiles/README.md

 ```

 * Caveats:
-[1] Avoid using abbreviated absolute path as it may interfere with submodules update.
+[1] Use relative path with git commands as to avoid submodules mismanage.
 [2] More addons such as VimCompletesMe, fzf, indentguides, workspace, repeat

 5. Updating submodules: